Design for Manufacturability: 10 Rules for Cost-Effective CNC Parts

 - Holes at standard drill sizes

-- Internal corner radii ≥ 1/3 pocket depth
+- Internal corner radii at least 1/3 pocket depth

 - Wall thickness above minimums